Dennis lives with Grandma and Grandpa cover

 Dennis worries about where he and his sister will live.
 If they live with Grandma and Grandpa, will they still be able to see their parents?
 Who will decide about this?
 Will Grandma and Grandpa be able to look after them and keep them safe?

 Through Dennis’ story, this colourful picture book explains about what may happen to a child in this situation – what decisions will be made and by whom, what kinship care will involve, and what contact children may have with parents – along with the difficulties this may cause.
-The simple text and open story ensures that Dennis lives with Grandma and Grandpa is a flexible resource that can be used with children in a range of settings and circumstances.
+The simple text and open story make this a flexible resource that can be used with children in a range of settings and circumstances.

 This book is ideal for very young children (aged 2–5 years old) who are being looked after, and who are, or are expected to be, looked after by relatives.